-An "immersion" provides the opportunity to focus exclusively on one topic - removed from everyday responsibilities.
+An "immersion" provides the opportunity to focus exclusively on one topic - in this case wellness - removed from everyday responsibilities.
 This could also apply to learning a new language or absorbing an unfamiliar culture.
-In each case, it's about stepping outside of the familiar and focusing intently on learning, and experiencing a new way of being.
+In each case, it's about stepping outside of the familiar and focusing intently on learning and experiencing a new way of being.